Achiral nanostructures: perturbative harmonic generation and dichroism under vortex and vector beams illumination: Analysing particular cases

-\paragraph{A right-handed beam} {For the right-handed excitation, we omit the similar calculations~\eqref{longlongintegral} and present the interference terms $I_{{\ket{R_\ell}}}^{2\omega}$:}}
+{To avoid cluttering the main text with lengthy technical derivations, we have transferred them to Appendix~\ref{sec:app:intensity} and present here the final expression for the interference terms $I_{{\ket{L_m}},{\ket{R_m}}}^{2\omega,\text{interf.}}$ of the total intensity, in which we are primarily interested:

-{We should pay attention to the following: \begin{enumerate} \item The eigenmode is excited simultaneously by several terms of the polarization.
-It is possible, because $\Delta m_\chi$ coincides with $\mathfrak n\nu$ for some $\nu \in \mathbb{Z}$. \item The multiplier $e^{-\iu\alpha}$ does not depend on the polarization. \item The multipliers $e^{\iu \Delta m_\chi\beta}$ appear and change their sign by changing the polarization of the beam. \end{enumerate} This behavior is common and appears every time, when the dichroism is obtained.} {
+where, for simplicity, constants $A_{ji}, B_{ji}, C_{ji}, D_{ji}, E_{ji}$ were introduced.} {We should pay attention to the following: \begin{enumerate} \item The eigenmode is excited simultaneously by several terms of the polarization.
+It is possible, because $\Delta m_\chi$ coincides with $\mathfrak n\nu$ for some $\nu \in \mathbb{Z}$. \item The multiplier $e^{-\iu\alpha}$ does not depend on the polarization. \item The multipliers $e^{\iu \Delta m_\chi\beta}$ appear and change their sign by changing the polarization of the beam. \end{enumerate} This behavior is common and appears every time the dichroism is observed.}